-This page describes general characteristics of the Mediterranean (weather, when to go, yacht support), then gives broad comparisons of the main cruising areas - West Med, Adriatic, East Med, The Levant and N Africa coasts.
+This page describes general characteristics of the Mediterranean (weather, when to go, yacht support), then compares the main Mediterranean cruising areas - West Med, Adriatic, East Med, The Levant and N Africa coasts.

 In the warm and tide-less waters of the Mediterreanean pilotage is generally very easy.
 In many regions, the cruising season is as long as you want.
 Magnificent scenery, live volcanoes, well preserved relics of early civilisations, bustling cities full of character, easy access to fresh food, and a laid back approach to the pace of life are great attractions.
-Of course, afternoon heat doesn't encourage work in the more southern regions.
-Siesta intervenes from 14:00 to 17:00.
-A slower pace of life geared to agricultural economies also makes some visitors impatient.
-Away from tourist areas, English is not widely spoken.
-However, a lower cost of living is common.
+Afternoon heat doesn't encourage work in the more southern regions; siesta intervenes from 14:00 to 17:00.
+A slower pace of life, geared to agricultural economies, also makes some visitors impatient.
+Away from tourist areas, English is not widely spoken, and a lower cost of living is common.

-It's best to think of the Mediterranean as having only two sorts of weather - settled, and unsettled - and four areas where predictable strong winds often occur.
+It's easiest to think of the Mediterranean as having only two sorts of weather - settled, and unsettled.
+And then locate the four areas where predictable strong winds often occur.

 Settled weather is nice, with sunny skies, maybe a bit of high cloud, and maybe periods of moderate visibility.
-Forecasts are reliable, and local variations due to diurnal effects or terrain are easily allowed for.
+Forecasts are reliable, but diurnal effects, and/or nearby high terrain, cause predictable big variations - if you know the location.
+Expect periods of light wind in parts of the West Med.
 Daily heating of the larger land masses creates some brisk afternoon sea breezes; these will usually veer to give winds along the coast as though there is a low over the land.
 When winds are stronger, expect very fierce gusts to blow down the lee of higher ground or around high headlands.

 Unsettled weather is when there's significant heavy cloud around for a day or four.
 Area forecasts may then hide major variations, when some very sharp and violent wind shifts may occur, often associated with thunderstorms or fronts, including the occasional tornado.
 Quick access to a well sheltered harbour is important in unsettled conditions, as is the ability to reef a sailboat quickly.